Glencairn House: History

 Prior to Richard Croker's ownership, Glencairn was in the Gresson family.
 It was the home of George Gresson a wealthy Dublin lawyer, son of the Reverend George Leslie Gresson, (1767-1842) Rector of Ardnurcher, County Westmeath, and his first wife Clarissa, daughter of Robert Reynell and his wife Elizabeth Knox, Killynen, County Westmeath.
 Rev. Gresson was the eldest son of William Gresson (1744-1802) of Hawkswood, Swanlinbar, County Cavan and his wife Margaret Leslie, (marriage articles 29 Dec.
 1766) daughter of Henry Leslie (1710-1786) of Nutfield, Aghavea, County Fermanagh, and his first wife Amelia Creichton (married 5 Jan.
 1740, Parish of St. Peter and Kevin, Dublin) daughter of John Creichton of Aghalane, Kinawley, County Fermanagh and his wife Henrietta Townley.
 The Gressons were landowners in County Cavan and County Tyrone.
 George Gresson built Glencairn House in 1860, died unmarried, 3 Nov.
 1876, age 76, buried in the Gresson Family Vault, Tyrellspass, County Westmeath.
 Rev. George Leslie Gresson and his wife Clarissa Reynell, married in 1798, had ten children: William Reynell 1799, (Rev. William Reynell Gresson (1799-1873) of Larch Vale, near Moneygall, Rector of Burrisnefarney, County Tipperary, married in 1823 Frances Holmes, 5th daughter of Richard Holmes of Prospect and Garryduff, County Westmeath).
 George 1800 (of Glencairn House), Chapman 1801 (died young), Harriette 1804, Henry Barnes Gresson 1809, Clarissa 1811, Richard 1813 (died unmarried, 7 May 1838, age 25), Robert Christmas 1817, Eleanor 1819, and finally Skelton.
 (Skelton Robert Gresson, of Castle Street, Liverpool, Lancashire, beneficiary to his brother's will, George of Glencairn House).
-In 1826, George Leslie Gresson married Mary Anne Turpin and they had five children: Charles, John, (John George Gresson, Cleric, Schoolmaster, married Eleanor Sophia Haygarth 12 January 1865 at Reading, Berkshire, Eng; entrusted their son Arthur George, to John Langdon Down, who pioneered research for those persons with developmental and intellectual disabilities at his home called Normansfield, near Teddington, an affluent riverside area of southwest London.
+In 1826, George Leslie Gresson married Mary Anne Turpin and they had five children: Charles, John, Henrietta Elizabeth, Mary Ann, and Alicia in 1835.
+Their son John George Gresson, Cleric, Schoolmaster, married Eleanor Sophia Haygarth 12 January 1865 at Reading, Berkshire, England: they entrusted their son Arthur George to John Langdon Down, who pioneered research for those persons with developmental and intellectual disabilities at his home called Normansfield, near Teddington, an affluent riverside area of southwest London.
 Arthur George Gresson made his home here for many years with Dr. Down and his family.
-The syndrome became known worldwide as Downs Syndrome).
-Henrietta Elizabeth, Mary Ann, and Alicia in 1835.
+The syndrome became known worldwide as Down's syndrome).